-a.
-Do anything incompatible with any of the provisions of the scheme, or any statutory provision, or any EU Procurement Directive;
+- a.
+Do anything incompatible with any of the provisions of the scheme, or any statutory provision; - b.
+Seek Local Authority officer countersignature for any contracts for goods or services for a value below £60,000 in any one year;

-- b.
-Seek Local Authority officer countersignature for any contracts for goods or services for a value below £60,000 in any one year; - c.
+- c.
 Select suppliers only from an approved list; - d.
 Seek fewer than three tenders or quotations in respect of any contract with a value exceeding £10,000 in any one year.